CNAG-Biomedical-Informatics/convert-pheno/docs/download-and-installation.md

 ## Non-Containerized

-=== "Method 3: From Github"

-    Please follow the instructions provided in this [README](https://github.com/cnag-biomedical-informatics/convert-pheno#non-containerized).

-=== "Method 4: From CPAN"
+=== "Method 3: From CPAN"

     The core of software is a module implemented in `Perl` and it is available in the Comprehensive Perl Archive Network (CPAN).
 See the description [here](https://metacpan.org/pod/Convert::Pheno).

-Along with the module, you'll get the [CLI](use-as-a-command-line-interface.md).
+    With the CPAN version you get:

+    * Module
+    * CLI

     !!!
 Warning "Required system-level libraries"